testpilotuk/myVoidLinuxBup/README.md

 # myVoidLinuxBup
-A backup of personal configs for my VoidLinux openbox setup
+A backup of personal configs for my VoidLinux openbox setup and a set of instructions (VoidLinux-base-install.txt) I created for building a fully functioning Openbox desktop from the VoidLinux base iso.

 To include but not restricted to: